A Quotient Homology Theory of Representation in Neural Networks: Discussion

 We showed that previous calculations of Betti numbers in neural networks have likely described geometric rather than topological features and that topological changes occur much more gradually in neural representations across the layers of a network.
 This naturally raises the question of which type of transformation we should focus our efforts on understanding further.
 As argued in \citet{petri2020topological}, from the perspective of a linear classifier, the topology of the two classes is irrelevant as long as they are linearly separable in the final layer.
 This supports the view that when it comes to topology, only that of the decision boundary carries significance.

-It is important to note that, while the geometric view makes intuitive sense, it fails to capture the behavior of actual networks.
-A well-known phenomenon in deep networks trained with cross-entropy on classification tasks is neural collapse (\cite{papyan2020prevalence, rangamani2023feature}), in which samples collapse to their class mean.
-This is an example of topological simplification that occurs despite it not being necessary from the perspective of a classifier.
+It is important to note that, while the geometric view makes intuitive sense, it fails to capture the behavior of actual networks. {The concept of memorization in neural networks corresponds to a reduction in manifold dimension and radius as a function of depth \cite{stephenson2021geometry} indicating that networks in the memorizing regime might end up gluing many regions to a point.
+The limiting example of this is} a well-known phenomenon in deep networks trained with cross-entropy on classification tasks, known as neural collapse (\cite{papyan2020prevalence, rangamani2023feature}).
+In this occurrence, samples collapse to their class mean, which is an example of topological simplification that occurs despite it not being necessary from the perspective of a classifier.

 Furthermore, not all problems that we are interested in are classification problems.
 Certain tasks will require the implementation of topological changes (a trivial example is learning a constant function, which glues everything to a point).
 In such cases, it is important to be able to describe them without interference from geometric sources.
 We are hopeful that the tools introduced in this paper help us get closer to this possibility.